xima-media/xima-typo3-frontend-edit/README.md

 ### Custom Styling

 The dropdown was styled to not disturb the frontend layout.
-You can easily adjust the styling by providing an additional css file within your `ext_localconf.php`:
+You can easily adjust the styling by providing an additional css or js file within your `ext_localconf.php`:

 ```php
 $GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['xima_typo3_frontend_edit']['registerAdditionalFrontendResources'][] = 'EXT:custom_extension:/Resources/Public/Css/Custom.css';